-Dario is a postdoctoral researcher at the Carnegie Institution on the Stanford University campus.
+Dario recently started his postdoctoral research at NCSU, after moving from Stanford where he was working at the Carnegie Institution for Science.
 He is interested in the impact of climate variability and human pressures on the quantity and quality of water resources.
 In his research at the interface of catchment hydrology and surface water pollution he combines process-based models, stochastic methods for uncertainty quantification, and statistical inference.

 Dario is currently focusing on the complex issue of fertilizer leaching from agricultural watersheds into surface waters and fostering eutrophication and oxygen depletion.
 His goal is to identify the key hydroclimatic and land-management factors responsible for lake hypoxia and predict how freshwater quality will respond to changing patterns in precipitation and temperature.